xojs/vscode-linter-xo/readme.md

 }
 ```

-To format files on save you can enable format on save and the default formatter.
+To format files on save you can enable format on save and set the default formatter to this plugin.

 ```json
 {